NRL22 101: How to Get Started in NRL22

 For the NRL22X series, registration in advance is usually mandatory.
 You can register for matches on the NRL22 official site.
 Check-in is sometimes the day prior and usually on the morning of the match.
 The individual match itinerary is often included in the match description and/or emailed out to shooters in advance of the match.
 Shooters should also expect to have sight-in and a safety brief for NRL22X matches.
 The primary difference between your experience at an NRL22 monthly and an NRL22X match is the course of fire and that most NRL22X matches will have dedicated Range Officers (ROs).
 At each stage, the ROs will read you the stage description and provide clarification if questions arise.
 Their job is to ensure that the shooters are being safe, and that the stage rules are enforced consistently for all competitors.
 The ROs will also often be the ones to spot impacts and keep score.
 The NRL22X matches are also longer in length, usually between 10-12 stages.
 Round counts can be higher and stage time limits may vary.

-8. What is provided for shooters on match day?
+8. What is provided for shooters on NRL22 match day?

 9. Are there accommodations for disabled shooters?

-Disabled shooters should sign up in the OG/Adaptive class and discuss their limitations with their match director prior to the match to work out any accommodations necessary for their participation.
+Disabled shooters should sign up in the Adaptive division and discuss their limitations with their Match Director prior to the match to work out any accommodations necessary for their participation.

 10. What is the basic gear list I need to get started?